Betterment Checking review

 Betterment doesn’t have any in-network ATMs.
 Instead, it reimburses you for all ATM fees you accrue.
 Reimbursements are expected to hit your checking account within a day.

-Betterment doesn’t charge any international travel fees, but international travelers are subject to Visa’s 1% transaction fee, which Betterment won’t reimburse.
+Betterment doesn’t charge any international travel fees, but international travelers are subject to Visa’s 1% transaction fee.
+But Betterment will reimburse you for this fee.
+However, Betterment won’t reimburse you for a separate currency conversion fee Visa charges.

 Compare Betterment Checking with other checking accounts